magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 DID
 ---

-| The exact number coming from the context.
+| The exact number coming from the context in Asterisk.
 We recommend you to always use the E164 format.